You want a new floor. But you want to make a decision based on comprehendable & independent information.

 Well done!

-The result is a negative footprint.
+The result is a negative carbon footprint.
+Which is good ofcourse!

 You’re doing good!
 Your flooring plan meets the requirements of the Paris Agreement.